-Potential host landowners are typically approached by a developer very early in the development phase of a potential project in order to obtain the landowner's agreement to host turbines or solar arrays should the project proceed.
+Potential host landowners are typically approached by a developer very early in the development phase of a potential project in order to obtain the landowner's agreement to host turbines or solar arrays in the event the project is approved and proceeds.
 Landowners will typically enter into an initial agreement (often referred to as a 'License Agreement') that documents their willingness to host the assets and the commercial arrangements that may be agreed to in the event that the development proceeds to the permit application stage.
 Generally, these initial licence agreements provide the developer with exclusive rights over the landowner's property for a defined or undefined period of time.
+In most cases, the license agreement will need to be replaced with a lease agreement before any form of construction occurs.